BurntSushi/globset/README.md

-ripgrep is written in Rust, so you'll need to grab a [Rust installation](https://www.rust-lang.org/) in order to compile it. ripgrep compiles with Rust 1.23.0 (stable) or newer.
-Building is easy:
+ripgrep is written in Rust, so you'll need to grab a [Rust installation](https://www.rust-lang.org/) in order to compile it. ripgrep compiles with Rust 1.28.0 (stable) or newer.
+In general, ripgrep tracks the latest stable release of the Rust compiler.

+To build ripgrep:

 ```
 $ git clone https://github.com/BurntSushi/ripgrep